mrknorman/evolving_attention_thesis/04_application/04_application.typ

 === Pooling <pool-sec>

 Pooling layers, or simply pooling, is a method used to restrict the number of data channels flowing through the network.
 They see widespread application across the literature and have multiple valuable properties.
 They can reduce the size of the network and thus the computation and memory overhead, and they can also make the network more robust to small translational, scale, and rotational differences in your input features.
 Convolutional layers record the position of the feature they recognise but can sometimes be overly sensitive to tiny shifts in the values of input pixels.
-Small changes in a feature's scale, rotation, or position within the input can lead to a very different output, which is evidently not often desirable behaviour.
+Small changes in a feature's scale, rotation, or position within the input can lead to a very different output, which is evidently not often desirable behavior.

 Pooling layers do not have any trainable parameters, and their operation is dictated entirely by the user-selected hyperparameters chosen before the commencement of model training.
 Instead, they act to group pixels via subsampling throwing away excess information by combining their values into a single output.
 In this way, they are similar to convolutional kernels, however. instead of operating with trained parameters, they use simple operations.
 The two most common types of pooling layers are *max pooling* and *average pooling*; max pooling keeps only the maximum value within each of its input bins, discarding the other values; intuitively, we can think of this as finding the strongest evidence for the presence of the feature within the pooling bin and discarding the rest.
 Average pooling averages the value across the elements inside each pooling bin, which has the advantage that it uses some information from all the elements.